-In a country as densely populated as India, even if an average of 55% of the citizens gets infected in the next 3-4 months, there would be 300-500 million positive cases on this land.
+In a country as densely populated as India, even if an average of 55% of the citizens get infected in the next 3-4 months, there would be 300-500 million positive cases on this land.
 India, at this moment, has 2.3 intensive care beds per 100,000 people.
-As for ventilators, though there is no official number disclosed by the government, as per the estimation made by experts, there are between 30,000 and 40,000 ventilators nationwide.
+Though the government has not released an official number, experts estimate that there are between 30,000 and 40,000 ventilators nationally.
 This is too inadequate to handle a sudden rise in the cases.

-The team at EthAum Venture Partners made a thorough study of the research papers and the experiments done on splitters in Michigan, New Jersey, New York, Nevada, Canada, and in other countries.
-The study revealed that there were a few designs of splitters that had been successfully deployed in the past (refer to Design 1 & Design 2).
+The team at EthAum Venture Partners made a thorough study of the research papers and the experiments done on splitters in Michigan, New Jersey, New York, Nevada, Canada, and other countries.
+The research revealed that a few splitter designs have previously been successfully deployed (see Design 1 and Design 2)

 The next step was building prototypes of these designs and testing the same here.
-After a few rounds of these exercises, redesigning, and re-testing, the team came up with 2-way and 4-way splitters (as shown below) and also presented the Splitter Introduction and CFD Analysis of the designs made by them.
+After a few rounds of these exercises, redesigning, and re-testing, the team came up with 2-way and 4-way splitters (as shown below).
+They also presented the Splitter Introduction and CFD Analysis of the designs made by them.